Go on to Part Four

 Mid 1973 was a difficult time for Gentle Giant as they struggled to make their first album without Phil Shulman.
 His creative contribution to the earlier albums was immense but the band's musical style did continue to evolve even after his leaving.
 John Weathers began to contribute more of what would become his trademark straight ahead drumming style.
 This made for a more concise, solid sound.

 In June and July, Giant was booked to appear at three large German rock festivals.
-Their appearance is confirmed for the final one, on July 21.
-The European Stars and Stripes ran a somewhat shoddy review of the first two festivals, both in June, in which they listed Giant among the bands that appeared, but this has definitely come into question.
-Multiple eyewitnesses have come forth casting doubt that Giant actually made it to either of these June events.
+Unfortunately, they ended up canceling their appearance at all three, for reasons that are not entirely clear.
+The European Stars and Stripes ran a somewhat questionable review of the first two festivals, both in June, in which they listed Giant among the bands that appeared, but this was apparently nothing more than shoddy journalism.
+Multiple eyewitnesses have come forth refuting the claim that Giant made it to either of these June events.
 Additionally, updated info printed for both June festivals was published in a Frankfurt newspaper and Giant was clearly omitted from both cities.
+Likewise, published information shows that the band didn’t make it to the July festival either.

 June 9 Berlin, Germany Waldbuhne

-UNCONFIRMED.
-Giant was booked to participate in this, the first of Germany’s 1973 "Summer Rock Festivals" but, as indicated above, best evidence indicates they probably did not appear.
+GIANT DID NOT PLAY.
+Giant was booked to participate in this, the first of Germany’s 1973 "Summer Rock Festivals" but, as indicated above, best evidence indicates they did not actually appear.
 This was a three day-day rock event split between the cities of Berlin and Frankfurt that also included, among others performers, Family, Ekseption, Beck-Bogart-Appice, and Uriah Heep.
-Attendance in Berlin was a disappointing 6,500, much lower than the size of the crowd in Frankfurt.
+Attendance in Berlin was disappointing, with estimates as low as 6,500, much lower than the size of the crowd in Frankfurt.
 The portion in Berlin was on June 9 and June 10, with GG scheduled for June 9.

-Berlin - first “Summer Rock Festival” June 1973
+Berlin - canceled appearance at first “Summer Rock Festival” June 9, 1973

 June 10 Frankfurt, Germany Radstadion

-UNCONFIRMED. another stop on Germany's first "Summer Rock Festival" with the same basic lineup as at the Berlin show.
+GIANT DID NOT PLAY. another stop on Germany's first "Summer Rock Festival" with the same basic lineup as at the Berlin show.
 The festival stopped in Frankfurt on June 10 and June 11, overlapping the Berlin show, with GG scheduled for June 10.
-Again, as was the case for the Berlin date the night before, substantial evidence indicates they did not actually perform.
-Whatever the case, a much better crowd, totaling 24,000, showed up in Frankfurt, than went to Berlin.
+A review in the German Sounds magazine has now confirmed that GG definitely canceled their appearance here, as did the Strawbs, Kathargo, Wild Turkey and the Edgar Broughton Band.
+This is unfortunate as a much better crowd showed up in Frankfurt than did in Berlin, one estimate being as high as 24,000.
 The German press reported as many as 10,000 attendees lined up for up to three hours before the festivities even began.
-In both cities, organizers tried to eliminate down time by showing Marx Brothers films between each act.
-At the end of the final evening in Frankfurt, a large fireworks display celebrated the conclusion of the festival.

-Frankfurt - unconfirmed appearance at first “Summer Rock Festival” June 1973
+Frankfurt - canceled appearance at first “Summer Rock Festival” June 10, 1973

 July 21 Frankfurt, Germany Radstadion

+GIANT DID NOT PLAY.
 This was Germany's second 1973 "Summer Rock Festival" held on the weekend of July 21 and 22.
 Unlike the first such Festival held the month before, this one was only staged in Frankfurt, possibly due to the low attendance figures in Berlin back in June.
-Giant apparently did participate in this one, along with such bands as the Faces, Rory Gallagher and the Spencer Davis Group, with evidence indicating GG’s set took place on the first day, July 21.
+GG’s set was set to take place on July 21 but, once again, the German Sounds magazine has confirmed that GG canceled their appearance, as did Black Sabbath, Canned Heat and Curved Air.
 The promoters for this event unwisely advertised some acts as participating before contracts were finalized, so the program was a bit chaotic.
-At one time, Paul McCartney and Wings were being advertised as the main headliner, closing the festival on July 22, but that did not happen.
-Black Sabbath and Canned Heat also backed out, while Sly and the Family Stone only played one song.
-On the other hand, Chuck Berry made a surprise appearance, even though he was not actually on the scheduled bill.
 The U.S. Armed Forces, with a heavy presence in Germany at the time, is said to have been very unhappy with all the rock festivals held in that country, as they believed they drew too many soldiers away from their regular duties.
+Attendance on this weekend has been stated as around 20,000.

 July ?
 After the aborted attempt at recording during the previous December and January, IN A GLASS HOUSE, Gentle Giant's fifth album, was finally recorded at Advision Studios in London.
 Before leaving the group, Phil had stated that initial talks centered around making this album either a live release, or some sort of a concept album.
 As it turned out, it was neither.
 Derek claimed that very little music had actually been written beforehand, forcing the band to come up with their ideas quickly while in the studio.
 The album was recorded during a time of stress for the band, being the first one not to include the elder Shulman.
 The band had mixed feelings concerning the music on the album but, on an emotional level, they have very poor memories of the recording sessions.